Multi aperture side scan sonar

 Solstice is also ideal for deployment in a towfish for MCM operations - we recommend EIVA Scanfish in a configuration called Equinox.

-Solstice is the number one side scan sonar in the world for AUVs and towed bodies.
+Solstice, developed by our sister company Wavefront Systems and manufactured and commericalised by Sonardyne, is the number one side scan sonar in the world for AUVs and towed bodies.
 The imagery produced is recognised to be of the highest quality possible from side-scan sonar enabling detection and classification of seafloor objects across the whole swath.

 Multiple apertures improve the signal-to-noise ratio performance, capturing stunning imagery at longer ranges than other sonars at the same frequency.
 It is interferometric too, meaning you also get co-located 3D data.
 It’s the ideal choice for hydrographic, archaeological, search, salvage, unexploded ordnance, and mine countermeasure missions.